heshan007/Jam_Bottle_Detector/README.md

 2. **Create a conda environment**

 - This environment will be used to install Keras.
-A guide for creating and using conda environments are given [here](https://conda.io/docs/user-guide/tasks/manage-environments.html)
+A guide for creating and using conda environments is given [here](https://conda.io/docs/user-guide/tasks/manage-environments.html)
  - Next steps involving installing tensorflow and keras should be done after activating the environment you created.
 Activating conda environments is explained in the above guide.
  - The notebook should also be run in this envrionment.